valyakin/aa-testkit/README.md

 ### __`wallet.sendMulti(opts)`__ *`: Promise<{ unit, error }>`*

 Allows to broadcast arbitrary message to network.
-Opts object forwards directly to [`issueChangeAddressAndSendMultiPayment`](https://developer.obyte.org/payments/data#data-with-any-structure) method of `headless-wallet`
+Opts object is passed directly to [`issueChangeAddressAndSendMultiPayment`](https://developer.obyte.org/payments/data#data-with-any-structure) method of `headless-wallet`

 __Returns__ *Promise* that resolves to `{ unit, error }` after message is sent. `error` will be null if sending was successfull